TheDrOfDoctoring/Vampiric-Ageing/README.md

 - Vampires are now mostly unaffected by Powdered Snow
 - Celerity (Speed Increase) Action at Rank 1
 - Increased Damage, scaling with Age Rank
+- Faster resurrection from DBNO
+- Reduced neonatal duration

 - Enhanced Regeneration, scaling with Age Rank (Disabled by default)
+- Optional stronger immortality (Disabled by default)

 However, some penalties also come with increasing age:

 - Increased vulnerability to Fire, Garlic and Holy Water scaling with Age Rank
 - Harsher prices with villagers
 - Hunter Mobs deal more damage
+- Fast blood drain from garlic and fire

 ### Sire Mechanic